Generic Name: umeclidinium (ue ME kli DIN ee um)

 What other drugs will affect Incruse Ellipta?

 Taking this medicine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking Incruse Ellipta with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Ask your doctor before taking Incruse Ellipta with a sleeping pill, narcotic medication, muscle relaxer, or medicine for anxiety, depression, or seizures.

 Tell your doctor about all medicines you use, and those you start or stop using during your treatment with this medicine, especially: